palmtrww69/Online-ide/ui/js/lib/README.md

 # Hello

-Make sure to unzip all the js files and delete it and README.md
+Make sure to unzip all the js files in the *src* folder of the zip and delete the zip file and README.md